nazime1/Principles-of-Software/docs/refactoring.md

 # Refactoring

 Refactoring is necessary when we have complex, ugly code that works.
 There is a tendency to leave that awful code alone as long as it works: "if it isn't broken, don't fix it."
-The trouble there is that it often will break; it is only a matter of when.  **Refactoring** is <span style="color:blue;">a preemptive, disciplined rewrite of code likely to break in the future</span>, consisting of small-step behavior-preserving transformations, followed by the execution of test cases.
+The trouble there is that it often will break; it is only a matter of when.  **Refactoring** is <span style="color:#0091ff;">a preemptive, disciplined rewrite of code likely to break in the future</span>, consisting of small-step behavior-preserving transformations, followed by the execution of test cases.
 Of course, this depends on having a good suite of tests.
 Continuous refactoring combined with testing is an essential software development practice.

 Programming is just refactoring a blank screen to make it act according to spec.
 There are several possible refactoring methods: